AbdKayali3/print-receipt-example/README.md

 # print-receipt-example
-Sample example to print receipt on web with nice look
+simple example to print receipt on the web with a nice look

 # How to use
 1 - download the files <br />